Talk to us 0300 365 3100

 We can:

-It is important to realise that if you do not provide us with information, witness statements or some form of evidence, it is very difficult for Habinteg as a landlord to take action.
+It’s important to realise that if you don’t provide us with information, witness statements or some form of evidence, it’s very difficult for Habinteg as a landlord to take action.

 Please remember to include your name and address so that we can identify you for our records.
 You can report anonymously, however, any action we take may be limited if we are unable to substantiate any allegation made.
 If the matter is urgent, please include a contact number.